Mellon Curatorial Fellow

 - Deep interest in visual art and museum

 - Broad intellectual interests and commitment to art, learning, and the public

 - Excellent communication skills, including verbal, written and visual presentation skills

 - A commitment to working as part of a collegial, dynamic team and to forming partnerships in the particular environment of a small liberal arts college

-Review of applications will begin on July 28, 2019 and continue until the position is filled.
+Review of applications will begin on January 8, 2021 and continue until position is filled.

 Employment at Williams is contingent on the verification of background information submitted by the applicant, including the completion of a criminal record check, fingerprinting, and education when applicable.

 Williams College is a coeducational liberal arts institution located in the Berkshire Hills of western Massachusetts with easy access to the culturally rich cities of Albany, Boston, and New York City.
 The college is committed to building and supporting a diverse population of approximately 2000 students, and to fostering an inclusive faculty, staff, and curriculum.